New government resolution defies RTE free admissions rule

-New government resolution gives schools a free hand to cancel RTE kindergarten admissions
+New government resolution, introduced by the state education department earlier this week, gives schools a free hand to cancel RTE kindergarten admissions

 Four-year-old Priya Kanojia was bubbling with excitement.
 It was the first time she was going to school and she had new books, uniform and new friends.
 Priya was one of hundreds of students in the city who got admission to kindergarten in international schools through the RTE free admissions — something unimaginable for her father who works as a driver.

 But, after attending school for two weeks, on Saturday the school handed over a copy of the latest government resolution (GR) to her parents, asking her to stop attending school from Monday, as her admission stands canceled.

 Priya (second from left) with her parents and another family whose child has suffered the same fate

 This resolution, introduced by the state education department earlier this week, gives schools a free hand to cancel kindergarten admissions and mentions that since the education department will not reimburse money for admissions in kindergarten, they can cancel admissions for those classes and instead make space for admission in Class I.

 “My daughter was thoroughly enjoying herself in the school, and we were so happy.
 How do I tell her that she cannot go to that school from now on?” asked Samarnath Kanojia, her father.